-- (1) Unless a motion to adjourn has already been moved by a Minister pursuant to Standing Order 4.06, the President will interrupt the business before the House - - (a) at 10.00 p.m. on Tuesday and Thursday; - (b) at 6.30 p.m. on Wednesday; - (c) at 5.30 p.m. on Wednesday if a joint sitting has been scheduled for 6.15 p.m. on that day; - (d) at 4.00 p.m. on Friday. - (2) If the House is in Committee of the whole the Deputy President will report progress and the President will then interrupt such business. - (3) If a division is taking place when business is due to be interrupted, it will be completed and the result announced before the President interrupts business. - (4) The President will have discretion to extend the time for a maximum of ten minutes to allow for the completion of a speech on a motion for the second reading of a Bill within the allocated time. - (5) The President will not be required to call the next speaker if a speaker completes his or her speech within three minutes prior to the time fixed for such interruption.

-- (6) Providing no further debate is proposed, the remaining questions in relation to any business subject to interruption may be put. - (7) Before proposing that the House do now adjourn pursuant to Standing Order 4.09 the President will read any Messages from the Assembly. - (8) Any Bills transmitted from the Assembly will be read a first time and their second reading made an Order of the Day for the next day of meeting unless the Council grants leave for the second reading to be proposed forthwith.
+- (1) Unless a motion to adjourn has already been moved by a Minister pursuant to Standing Order 4.06, the President will interrupt the business before the House -

+- (a) at 10.00 pm on Tuesday and Thursday;

+- (b) at 7.00 pm on Wednesday;

+- (c) at 5.30 pm on Wednesday if a joint sitting has been scheduled for 6.15 pm on that day; - (d) at 4.00 pm on Friday. - (2) If the House is in Committee of the whole the Deputy President will report progress and the President will then interrupt such business. - (3) If a division is taking place when business is due to be interrupted, it will be completed and the result announced before the President interrupts business. - (4) The President will have discretion to extend the time for a maximum of ten minutes to allow for the completion of a speech on a motion for the second reading of a bill within the allocated time. - (5) The President will not be required to call the next speaker if a speaker completes their speech within three minutes prior to the time fixed for such interruption. - (6) Providing no further debate is proposed, the remaining questions in relation to any business subject to interruption may be put. - (7) Before proposing that the House do now adjourn pursuant to Standing Order 4.09 the President may will read any Messages from the Assembly. - (8) Any bills transmitted from the Assembly will be read a first time and their second reading made an order of the day for the next day of meeting unless the Council grants leave for the second reading to be proposed forthwith.